 Moomers makes more than 120 flavors, with 20 available on a typical day.
 Butter Pecan was the most popular before “Good Morning America” made Cherries Moobilee famous.
 I can attest that both are marvelous and should be heavily sampled.
 Nancy’s favorite flavor changes per day, which is perfectly understandable.

 New flavors are released when they open for the season in March.
 These new flavors are conjured up through mistakes, contests, and customer feedback.
 The Plummers invite fans to suggest flavor recommendations on Facebook.
-They are open to anything and often times get a good laugh out of some of the submissions.
+They are open to anything and oftentimes get a good laugh out of some of the submissions.

-Plummer comments that she never expected Moomers to become widely known, let alone famous: “When we first opened in 1998, we just expected to be a little mom and pop store that serviced the westside of Traverse City.”
+Plummer comments that she never expected Moomers to become widely known, let alone famous: “When we first opened in 1998, we just expected to be a little mom-and-pop store that serviced the westside of Traverse City.”

 Plummer and fans alike suspect that Moomers won America’s Best Scoop because of the atmosphere.
-It is welcoming and family owned, and locals and tourists both love the small town feel of being out in the country and seeing where their ice cream is coming from.
+It is welcoming and family-owned, and locals and tourists both love the small-town feel of being out in the country and seeing where their ice cream is coming from.